Hydraulic Log Splitter Maintenance

 Upon finding a leak, replace the hoses right away.
 You don't need to lose a finger over procrastination.

-Use Fresh Fluid
+3. Use Fresh Hydraulic Fluid

 Annually check your hydraulic fluid reservoir for water.
 Water contamination in your hydraulic fluid can build up over time, and can be identified as a milky grey discoloration in the fluid.